bioinformaticsdotca/BMB_2024/BMB_2024_module4.md

 ```
 Take a look at each of these if you want to see what the differences were in each step!

+**Question 3**: How does the number of genera compare with the number of ASVs?

 ## 4.4 Run MaAsLin2

 Now that we've prepared the phyloseq objects, it's time to run our first differential abundance test.
 Each of the differential abundance tools expects data to be normalised in a different way, and we're going to run MaAsLin2 with rarefied data.